Health care

 The psychologist of the Menedék Association also visited Fót and Vámosszabadi regularly in 2020.
 In 2021 only for the first half of the year was a psychologist present (online) from the organisation in Fót.

-Concerning unaccompanied asylum-seeking children, access to health care services is seriously delayed due to the Embassy procedure.
-Even though the submission of the statement of intent at the Hungarian Embassies in Kyiv or Belgrade can be realised by the legal guardian of the unaccompanied minor, children are often not registered as asylum seekers for months.
-And, although the Health Insurance Act provides for the health care of children temporarily placed in Fót, health service providers are unaware of the applicable type of billing, due to a legislation gap in the executive decree.[9]
-Thus, health care is provided only on the condition that the childcare facility reimburses the costs.[10]
-There are many children who have serious health problems, have had an accident (e.g. fell from the Serbian-Hungarian border fence) or were subject to police violence.
+Concerning unaccompanied or separated asylum-seeking children, access to health care services is seriously delayed due to the Embassy procedure.
+Even though the submission of the statement of intent at the Hungarian Embassies in Kyiv or Belgrade can be realised by the legal guardian of the UaSC, children are often not registered as asylum seekers for months.
+And, although the Health Insurance Act provides for the health care of children temporarily placed in Fót, health service providers are unaware of the applicable type of billing, due to a legislation gap in the executive decree.[8]
+Thus, health care is provided only on the condition that the childcare facility reimburses the costs.[9]
+There are many children who have serious health problems, have had an accident (e.g. fell from the Serbian-Hungarian border fence) or were subject to police ill-treatment.
 These children initially received emergency health care.
 However, their access to subsequent necessary health treatments is hindered by the fact that Fót is reluctant to reimburse the costs.
-The same issues were reported by the Menedék Association for 2022.
+The same issues were reported by the Menedék Association for 2022 and 2023.
+In addition, Ukrainian children were placed in Fót, and in their case, the slow appointment of a guardian caused a problem.

-The Asylum Decree states that asylum seekers residing in private accommodation are eligible for health care services at the general physician operated by the competent local government and determined by the residency address of the applicant.[11]
+The Asylum Decree states that asylum seekers residing in private accommodation are eligible for health care services at the general physician operated by the competent local government and determined by the residency address of the applicant.[10]
 In practice, these asylum seekers struggle with accessing medical services as physicians systematically refuse the registration and treatment of asylum seekers on the ground that they lack a health insurance card.
 According to oral information provided by the former IAO in 2016, asylum seekers can be registered with the number of their humanitarian residency card and have to be treated in accordance with the law, although not all health centres are aware of this information.
 The Menedék Association and the legal officers of the HHC often provide asylum seekers with the necessary written explanation (written in Hungarian) that the patients can take with themselves to the check-ups, thus avoiding any misunderstanding and complications.
 Eventually, the social workers of the Menedék Association even give a call to the doctor and explain the legal eligibility of the asylum-seeker over the phone.
 This solution proves successful.
-The same problem persisted in 2022 as well, as some doctors believe that they can only treat free of charge people who have Hungarian social security number (TAJ).
-There was no asylum seeker residing in reception facilities infected by the SARS-CoV-2 virus in 2020, 2021 and 2022.[12]
-Initially in 2020, according to the vaccination strategy,[13] Hungarian citizens (above the age of 18) in possession of a valid health insurance card were eligible for the vaccine.
-There was no publicly available information on the vaccination of asylum seekers.
-Since the vaccination against COVID-19 is not mandatory, pursuant to the Asylum Decree the asylum authority has no obligation for its provision to asylum seekers.
-In the absence of publicly available information, the Menedék Association requested information about the vaccination possibility for foreigners not in possession of a health insurance number.
-For them, vaccination was opened in the second half of June, as reported by the competent state body.
-Currently, anyone under Hungary’s jurisdiction is entitled to access the COVID-19 vaccination.
+The same problem persisted in 2023 as well, as some doctors believing that they can only treat free of charge people who have Hungarian social security number (TAJ).

 [1] Section 26 Asylum Act.